 - fd2(1) - redirect from/to file descriptor 2

 For those interested in UNIX history, this link list may prove useful.

 - etsh_5.3.0/, etsh_5-3-0/ (cvs branch name), view tree

 Please contact me if you have any comments or questions about this software.
 Bug reports are certainly welcome, but please try upgrading to the latest official release before reporting any bug as it may have already been fixed.

 The Thompson shell's command language is a predecessor and subset of that found in the Bourne shell and C shell.
 The Thompson shell's external utilities complement the basic functionality of its command language.
 Since the Thompson shell initially set the stage for basic UNIX-shell functionality, all modern UNIX shells still have a great deal in common with it.

 The Thompson shell supports command pipelines (constructed with

 [...]), and parameter substitution (

 $3) among other things.

 The NOTES file contains further information about these ports of the shell.
 In addition, here are some example shell scripts (aka command files) which may help to illustrate some of their capabilities.
-Last but not least, here are some example rc files which may help the user wishing to use etsh interactively to better understand how to configure the shell and its environment.
+Last but not least, here are some Example RC Files, which may help the user wishing to use etsh interactively, better understand how to configure the shell and its environment.